rust-lang/rust/text/0000-macro-naming.md

 Some day, I hope that procedural macros may be defined in the same crate in which they are used.
 I leave the details of this for later, however, I don't think this affects the design of naming - it should all Just Work.

+## Applying to existing macros

+This RFC is framed in terms of a new macro system.
+There are various ways that some parts of it could be applied to existing macros (`macro_rules!`) to backwards compatibly make existing macros usable under the new naming system.

+I want to leave this question unanswered for now.
+Until we get some experience implementing this feature it is unclear how much this is possible.
+Once we know that we can try to decide how much of that is also desirable.